An algorithm to relate protein surface roughness with local geometry of protein exterior shape

-\\ where $E$ represented the expectation operator and $p_{s}$ denoted the probability of occurrence of any arbitrarily chosen state of the shape, $s$.
-In the case where $E\left(\phi\left(F\right)|s\right)=s$ for all $[s=0,1,\ldots,r]$, the given functional state attains a minimum.\\ \\ To describe the situation from a bottom-up perspective, i.e., describing with respect to an individual fractal dimension $(f_{k})$ that represented a particular value of surface roughness; we had : $E\left(f_{k}|s\right)=s$ for all $s$ and $[k=0,1,\ldots,r].$ We assume here that the form of the relations $E(f_{i}|s)$ and the coefficients $\alpha_{i}$, $(i=1,2,...,n)$ remain unchanged in time.\\ \\ It was then possible to represent $\phi\left(F\right)$ as a linear combination of indices :\\ \\
+\\ where $E$ represents the expectation operator and $p_{s}$ denotes the probability of occurrence of any arbitrarily chosen state of the shape, $s$.
+In the case where $E\left(\phi\left(F\right)|s\right)=s$ for all $[s=0,1,\ldots,r]$, - the given functional state attains a minimum.\\ \\ To describe the situation from a bottom-up perspective, i.e., describing with respect to an individual fractal dimension $(f_{k})$ that represents a particular value of surface roughness, one will have : $E\left(f_{k}|s\right)=s$ for all $s$ and $[k=0,1,\ldots,r].$ However, here we assume that the form of the relations $E(f_{i}|s)$ and the coefficients $\alpha_{i}$, $(i=1,2,...,n)$ remain unchanged in time.\\ \\ It is then possible to represent $\phi\left(F\right)$ as a linear combination of indices :\\ \\